iamjanvijay/iamjanvijay.github.io/index.md

 # About
 I'm a Machine Learning (ML) Researcher/Engineer at Verneek AI, focusing on developing personalized e-commerce search.
-I hold a Master's in Computer Science (CS) from Georgia Tech, specializing in ML with a keen interest in Natural Language Processing and its societal applications.
+I hold a MS in Computer Science (CS) from Georgia Tech, specializing in ML with a keen interest in Natural Language Processing and its societal applications.
 Previously, I led applied research in speech recognition and synthesis at Walmart, playing a key role in developing a [multilingual voice assistant](https://stories.flipkart.com/use-voice-assistant-to-buy-groceries-flipkart/).
 My CS academic journey began at IIT Varanasi, where I graduated with the second-highest grades in my class.
-Please find details in my CV.
+Please find more details in my CV.

 **Research Interests**: These are my research interests.